dannybauman/30-day-map-challenge-2025/README.md

 ### The Multi-Platform Approach

 Instead of building 1 map per day, my goal was to easily build like 10-20!
+That ended up being not quite as easy as expected, but that was what I was hoping to learn.
 I used multiple AI models to help come up with ideas, then chose 1-2 to run through a bunch of AI development platforms simultaneously.
 This showed a comparison of how different tools handle the same geospatial prototyping task.

 ### To Vibe Code or Not To Vibe Code
 For this I mostly used vibe coding with minimal care for code quality or longevity, which is NOT right for most projects.
 I treated this as a rapid prototyping lab to watch how well AI-assisted development performs in between the human craft steps.